MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

 ## Control plane business continuity and disaster recovery

 Virtual Desktop offers business continuity and disaster recovery for its control plane to preserve customer metadata during outages.
-The Azure platform manages this data and process; users don't need to configure or execute anything.
+The Azure platform manages this data and process, and users don't need to configure or execute anything.

 :::image type="content" source="images/azure-virtual-desktop-logical-architecture.png" alt-text="Diagram that shows the logical architecture of Virtual Desktop." lightbox="images/azure-virtual-desktop-logical-architecture.png":::